gpowerone/sitepaigemcp/README.md

 ### 1. Generate Site

-Generate a complete web application from a natural language prompt:
+Generate a web application from natural language prompts:

 ```
-"Use sitepaige to generate a modern e-commerce website for selling handmade jewelry with product catalog, shopping cart, and checkout"
+First: "Use sitepaige to generate a modern e-commerce website for selling handmade jewelry with product catalog, shopping cart, and checkout"

+Second: Build out all routes and views from the prompts provided in the code
 ```

 The tool will: